How StaffPortal works

 Expense capture (Receipt Scanner embedded)

 POST /api/expenses/scan accepts a multipart image.
-The image passes through sharp.rotate().resize(1568).jpeg(85), then to Anthropic Claude vision with the Receipt Scanner system prompt.
+The image passes through sharp.rotate().resize(1568).jpeg(85), then to a frontier vision LLM with the Receipt Scanner system prompt.
 Output is Zod-validated and inserted as a pending expense with full raw JSON in the raw column.
 A manager approval notification fires.

 Kiosk Progressive Web App